How to Shop For The Best Garage Air Conditioner

 • Extreme weather

-If you can identify what’s causing your garage’s sweltering temperatures, you can attack the source and not the symptoms.
-A garage full of clutter will have reduced air flow, which can keep temperatures high.
+If you can identify what’s causing your garage’s sweltering temperatures, you can attack the source, not the symptoms.
+A garage full of clutter will have reduced airflow, which can keep temperatures high.

 The most common culprit is your car’s engine.
 It can stay warm for an hour after you park it.
-During that time it’s heating up the rest of your garage as well.
+During that time, it’s also heating up the rest of your garage.

 Occasionally, the reason your garage is so hot is more complex.
-In those cases, it’s best to contact a professional air conditioning specialist for advice and assistance.
+It’s best to contact a professional air conditioning specialist for advice and assistance in those cases.

 Can Insulating a Garage Help Keep It Cool?